emotechlab/ASRClients/README.md

 ```shell
 python3 main.py --ws-url=ws://<IP>:<PORT>/<PATH> --microphone --auth-token=<YOUR_TOKEN>
 ```
+NB: This will record your microphone FOREVER.
+Once it starts, you can stop it by pressing `Ctrl + C`.

 NB: Use `/assess` endpoint for automatic language detection, or specify a language as `$LANG/assess` for `ws-url` path.
 E.g, `/en/assess`.

+## Test Environment
+The client is tested in MacOS, Ubuntu, Windows.

+The client is tested in Python 3.9, Python 3.11.